Forklift carrying beverage crates in a warehouse

 Benefit 6

-More robust planning during seasonal peaks and short-notice change
+More robust planning under seasonal peaks and short-notice change

 Open beverage truck parked in front of stacked bottle crates